ginger51011/hue-forms/README.md

 You need some command-line experience, a file of credentials from Google API and a username from your Philips Hue Bridge.
 The last one is done by sending a GET-request acording to [this](https://developers.meethue.com/develop/get-started-2/) guide.

 Make sure `config.ini.default` is saved as `~/.config/hue-forms/config.ini` and fill it out.
-You can find your sheet-id (
+You can find your sheet-id in the URL of your Google Spreadsheet.

 Change `options.json.default` according to how you would like it, and move to `~./config/hue-forms/options.json`.
 You can use `example_options.json` for reference.
 Add your Google API credentials as `~/.config/hue-forms/credentials.json` (downloaded from google).